hypha-mirror/secure-ephemeral-messaging-channel/spec.md

-# "Ephemeral" Extension Message spec
+# Encrypted Ephemeral Extension Message Specification

 # Summary
 [summary]: #summary

-This spec defines the non-standard `ephemeral` extension message used in the Dat replication protocol.
+This spec defines the non-standard `encrypted-ephemeral` extension message used in the Dat replication protocol.
 This message provides a way to send arbitrary application data to a peer through an existing connection.

 # Motivation